-International Lottery Day - History
+International Lottery Day timeline

 Australia's first lottery begins as a private affair in Sydney, before moving to other areas such as Queensland and Victoria.
-The government would start its own lottery in 1916 in order to raise money for charities and public projects.
-Early proceeds help WWI veterans.

 Canada's Olympic Act, an effort to prepare for the 1976 Games in Montreal, allows the Organizing Committee to sell tickets nationwide.
-All funds go to either finance the Games, or the development of amateur sport in the contributing provinces.

 Prime Minister John Major's government sets up a new state-sponsored lottery, with TV host Noel Edmonds presiding over the first drawing in 1994.
-Since then, proceeds have gone to over 535,000 causes including the Paralympic Games and 2012 London Olympics.

 International Lottery Day Activities